Kong/kong/CONTRIBUTING.md

 branches are created with the preceding blank line (including the one-liner `else` case).

-When a branch returns, **do not** create subsequent branches, but write the rest of your logic on the parent branch:
+When a branch returns, **do not** create subsequent branches but write the rest of your logic on the parent branch:

 ```lua